Top 7 Shell Scripting Books for Beginners in 2023

 Part 4: Writing Shell Scripts — Introduces shell programming for automating many common computing tasks.

-3. Best Book for Completionists: Linux Command Line and Shell Scripting Bible
+4. Best Book for Completionists: Linux Command Line and Shell Scripting Bible, 4th edition

 Linux Command Line and Shell Scripting Bible is only called a ‘bible’ when it is a large text packed with valuable information.
-Basically anything you can want to know about writing shell scripts, you can find in this book.
+Basically, anything you can want to know about writing shell scripts, you can find in this book.
+It is packed with concrete strategies and practical tips.

 Something I personally like: this book does not shy away from related handy topics such as regular expressions.
 If you’re looking for a book that will serve you for a long time as you grow in your career, this may be the book for you.